Tamra Judge Shares ‘RHOC’ Season 14 Cast Photo, See Who Was Missing And Who’s Been Added

 Did Tamra Judge just confirm that her longtime co-star Vicki Gunvalson has been demoted from her full-time role on The Real Housewives of Orange County?
 According to a March 5 report from OK!
 Magazine, she may have done just that with a recent photo on her Instagram page.

-Following weeks of rumors regarding Gunvalson’s supposed demotion and pay cut, Judge took to her page to share a photo of the Season 14 cast and Gunvalson was noticably missing from the image.
+Following weeks of rumors regarding Gunvalson’s supposed demotion and pay cut, Judge took to her page to share a photo of the Season 14 cast and Gunvalson was noticeably missing from the image.

 Judge’s photo was shared during a Q&A session with her fans and followers and during her postings, she was asked if she and her co-stars were filming the new season of the Bravo TV reality show.
 In response, Judge told the curious fan that they had started filming “a few weeks ago.”